 This also extends to the south’s shopping credentials too – browse the local traders’ stalls at the twice monthly Park Lane Market on Pollokshaws Road, or pick up a gift at Sunshine No. 1, a friendly gift shop that only stocks the best of Scottish made gifts and art.
 Looking for something to keep you entertained on the trip back home?
 Have a look inside Young’s Interesting Books for that perfect paperback – it might be small and cosy, but the emphasis is on quality for this much-loved local bookshop.

 This also extends to the south’s shopping credentials too – browse the local traders’ stalls at the twice monthly Park Lane Market on Pollokshaws Road, or pick up a gift at Sunshine No. 1, a friendly giftshop that only stocks the best of Scottish made gifts and art.
 Looking for something to keep you entertained on the trip back home?
 Have a look inside Young’s Interesting Books for that perfect paperback – it might be small and cosy, but the emphasis is on quality for this much-loved local bookshop.

 Sports and nightlife

 Coming to the city with the kids?
-There’s also plenty of family-friendly attractions in the South to keep everyone entertained.
+There are plenty of family-friendly attractions in the south to keep everyone entertained.
 Check out the Glasgow Science Centre, one of the city’s top attractions with floors of interactive displays that are fun and educational at the same time.
 You might also want to experience the Planetarium while you’re there too – it’s about as immersive as you can get, with a state of the art full dome projection system and presenter-led shows to take you on journeys throughout the solar system.